yellowbean/AbsBox/docs/source/modeling.rst

 * it can be set up in reserve account to define different target reserve amount;
 * or in the waterfall to run the distribution action only when the testing is passing;
-* or it can be used in trigger to describle whether it will be triggered or not.
+* or it can be used in trigger to describe whether it will be triggered or not.

 There are couple type of ``Condition`` to perform :